cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 		UE_LOG(LogTemp, Error, TEXT("Failed creating the readme file."));
 	}
     ```
-    This style is highly ergonomic when we don't need to worry about specific details of failure and just want to know whether or not an IO operation has succeeded.
+    This style is highly ergonomic when we don't need to worry about specific details of failure and just want to know whether an IO operation has succeeded.

     When we do want to examine the error more closely, we can save it to a variable: